 Where Does Yerba Mate Come From?

-Centuries later during Western expansion, European settlers called yerba mate “the green gold of the Indios”.
+Centuries later during Western expansion, European settlers called yerba mate leaves “the green gold of the Indios”.
 In the 16th century, Spanish explorer Juan de Solis noted that the plant was excellent for reducing fatigue, inducing euphoria, and reducing the desire for food.

 Even though yerba is found growing in the wild as a perennial shrub, the demand for yerba mate tea means that there is widespread commercial cultivation too.
 In Argentina, yerba mate is so popular that five hundred million dollars worth is consumed in the country each year.